MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 9. Select **Next**.
 If a **Save password** dialog box appears towards the top of the screen, select **Never**.

-10. In the **Assign product licenses** window, enter the following information: <br/>
+10. In the **Assign product licenses** page, enter the following information: <br/>

 	- Select location: **United States**

 	- Licenses: Under the **Assign user a product license** option, select the **Enterprise Mobility + Security E5** and **Microsoft 365 E5** check boxes

-11. Select **Next.**
+11. Select **Next**.

-12. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**
+12. In the **Optional settings** page, select the drop-down arrow to the right of **Roles**.

 13. In the **Roles** section, select the **Admin center access** option.
 By selecting this option, the most commonly used Microsoft 365 administrator roles are enabled below it.  <br/>

 	**Note:** All the admin roles will be displayed if you select **Show all by category**, which appears after the last common role.
-For Holly, you don't need to view all the admin roles by category, since Holly will be assigned the Global Administrator role that appears in the list of most commonly used roles.
+For Holly, you don't need to view all the admin roles by category, since Holly will be assigned the Global Administrator role that appears in the list of commonly used roles.

 14. Select the **Global Administrator** check box. <br/>

-    **Note:** A warning message will be displayed indicating that you now have 7 Global admins.
+	**Note:** A warning message will be displayed indicating that Adatum already has 7 Global admins.
 In a normal environment, this would be excessive and not recommended.
-For the purposes of this lab, the lab hosting provider assigned the Global admin role to the MOD Administrator and five other user accounts.
-With Holly, you now have 7 global admins, which is not something you would see in a real-world deployment.
-However, for the purpose of this lab in your fictitious Adatum lab environment, ignore this message.
-That being said, keep this guideline in mind for your real-world Microsoft 365 deployments.
-The best practice guideline that you should follow is to have from two to four Global Administrators.
+For the purposes of this lab, the lab hosting provider assigned the Global admin role to the MOD Administrator and six other user accounts, which is not something you would normally see in a real-world deployment.
+However, for the purpose of this lab in your fictitious Adatum lab environment, ignore this message. **That being said, the best practice guideline that you should follow is to have from two to four Global Administrators your real-world Microsoft 365 deployments.**

 15. Select **Next**.